dawranliou/dawranliou.com/content/blog/2021-03-10-clojure-nil-busting.md

 pipe.)

 My first thought was using the `or` form to replace each `nil` with a fallback value.
+However, creating a partial function doesn't work because:

+1. `partial` cannot take macros like `or` as arguments, and
-However, creating a partial function doesn't work because of the order of the arguments doesn't work out, i.e. `(partial or a-fallback)` is not what we want.
-We need to place the arguments like: `#(or % a-fallback)`.
+2. the order of the arguments doesn't work out for us, i.e. `(partial or a-fallback)` is not what we want.

+To make `or` work, we need to create a function: `#(or % a-fallback)`.
 However, creating an anonymous function seems an overkill to me.
 I prefer function compositions whenever possible, especially for a conceptually simple functions like this.
-A function that either returns the argument itself, or the fallback value if argument is `nil`.
 Here's solution I came up with using `fnil`:

 ```
 (->> xs